Kyrobi/Cynagen/Wiki_Files/GettingStarted.md

 ## Money

 There are a couple of ways to earn money on the server.

-**1.**Voting.
-You can get $100 each time you vote.
+1. [Voting.](https://topg.org/Minecraft/in-488463) You can get $200 each time you vote.
 Command: /vote

-**2.**Selling items on market.
+2. Selling items on market.
 You can sell items and hope that players buy them.
 Make sure you collect your money from the market.

 ## Market